 21 gun salute was given to the train before its 14 carriages were pulled by the 3 engines – Sahib, Sindh & Sultan

-A high tea was arranged for everyone on board at Thane where special arrangements were made to receive the guest on board this historic ride.
-One can only imagine the importance of people chosen for this special train.
+High tea was arranged for everyone on board at Thane where special arrangements were made to receive the guest on board this historic ride.
+One can only imagine the importance of the people chosen for this special train.

 Since there was a paucity of space, the ticketing office of GIPR operated from Shankar Shett’s home for some time.

-When I first heard the word star chamber, I expected it to be a star shaped chamber.
+When I first heard the word star chamber, I expected it to be a star-shaped chamber.
 I would have fooled myself had I shared it with anyone else.
-The chamber is actually where the ticket issuing office is.
+The chamber is actually where the ticket-issuing office is.
 If you have ever taken a train from CST Mumbai, you would have seen this chamber.
 However, to see the stars you have to stretch your neck and look at the ceiling.
-These are stars made in gold sparkling on the pistachio green ceiling.
-The arched room looks beautiful from the first floor.
+These are stars made of gold sparkling on the pistachio-green ceiling.
+The view of the arched room looks beautiful from the first floor.

 Arches create an aura of it being a large durbar hall.